 Carol loves to learn.
 She has taken several online courses in art, marine biology and human anatomy.
-She enjoys the challenge of new opportunities and is looking forward to her role as Communications Coordinator in addition to teaching Biology and Human Anatomy.
+She enjoys the challenge of new opportunities.
+She continues her learning in the life sciences outside of school to support her role as a teacher of biology, aquatic science, and human anatomy.

 Gateway believes in collaboration!
 We want to partner with our parents to ensure consistency and growth of their child as they travel between school, home, and the community.
 Our parent community is essential to the continued strength of our program.

 Gateway offers parent education opportunities through four programs:

 - Parent Organization – GAP